Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent

 \section{Conclusion}

 This work identified two pain points in training and deploying MARL systems, and attempted to address them by proposing a scalable and parallelizable digital twin framework.
 Two representative case studies were formulated to support the claims: a 4-agent collaborative intersection traversal problem and a 2-agent adversarial head-to-head racing problem.
 The two problems were deliberately formulated with distinct observation spaces and reward functions, but more importantly, also the learning architecture (vanilla MARL vs. demonstration-guided MARL).
 We analyzed the training metrics in each case and also noted the non-linear effect of agent/environment parallelization on the training time, with a hardware/software-specific point of diminishing return.
-Finally, we presented a sustainable sim2real transfer of the trained policies using a single physical vehicle, which was immersed within the proposed digital twin framework to interact with its virtual peers in a virtual environment.
+Finally, we presented a mixed-reality sim2real transfer of the policies (for training/testing) using a single physical vehicle, which was immersed within the proposed digital twin framework to interact with its virtual peers in a virtual environment.

-One of the bottlenecks of the proposed framework is its dependence on the state estimation and communication protocols used to update the digital twins.
-High estimation errors or communication delays can affect the MARL policies to not yield the right actions at the right time.
-We intend to investigate this in the future.
-Other avenues of research include the formulation of physics-guided MARL problems and scaling the deployments in terms of the number and size of the agents.
+Future avenues of research include analyzing the effect of different communication frameworks and protocols on digital twinning, formulation of physics-guided MARL problems, and scaling the deployments in terms of the number and size of the agents.